DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 ---
 ### <a name="s" />[S&ensp;:arrow_heading_up:](#up)

+`sbatch` - Submit a batch script to Slurm.

 `setfacl` set file **a**ccess **c**ontrol **l**ists (ACL).
 Sets (replaces), modifies, or removes the access control list (ACL).
 It also updates and deletes ACL entries for each file and directory